-Average graphite recovery achieved in 2018 was 53% which was lower than plan.
+Average graphite recovery achieved in 2019 was 68%.
 Significant improvement in recovery was achieved over the course of the year as a result of the production improvement plan.
-Recovery was 70% in the fourth quarter with peak daily recovery of 90% achieved.
-Plant peak daily throughput capacity was achieved ~ pro-rata 2Mt per annum feed.
+Recovery was 76% in December with recoveries of greater than 80% achieved during steady state operations, providing comfort that greater than 80% recoveries are achievable on a sustained basis.